 Rocker Profile 9 mm Tip / 3 mm Camber / 9 mm Tail

 Medium Flex Smooth, predictable flex for progressing riders and experts alike.

-Symmetric Flex™ The same flex pattern in front and behind your boot conforms to terrain equally riding forward & backwards.
+Symmetric Flex™ The same flex pattern in front and behind your boot conforms to terrain equally riding forward and backwards.

-Sidewall Ultra high density polyethylene walls over the edges absorb vibrations for maximum durability & a smooth & solid feel.
+Sidewall Ultra high density polyethylene walls over the edges absorb vibrations for maximum durability for a smooth, stable feel.

 We recommend a brake width equal to or at most 15 mm wider than the ski waist width.

 |Tail Width (mm)||131||131||131|

 |Turning Radius (m)||17|

 Reviewed by 1 customer

 Comments about Line Skis Sir Francis Bacon Skis 2017: